 A vitamin is a substance not produced by the body which acts at low doses on target functions.

-Vitamins essential for fetal growth and development
+Vitamins essential for the growth and development of the fetus

 Vitamin B12 and the development of the nervous system